Rough index theory on spaces of polynomial growth and contractibility

 Let $K$ be a simplicial complex of bounded geometry\footnote{That is, the number of simplices in the link of each vertex is uniformly bounded.}.
-Equipping $K$ with the metric derived from barycentric coordinates, the set of all vertices becomes a quasi-lattice in $K$. \end{examples}
+If we equip $K$ with the length metric derived from barycentric coordinates, then the set of all vertices in $K$ becomes a discretization in $K$.